kurtosis-tech/kurtosis/core/docs/testsuite-customization.md

 ### Testsuite Customization
 Now that you have a running testsuite, you'll want to start customizing the testsuite to your needs.
 Here we'll walk through the components inside a testsuite, as well as how to customize them.

 **NOTE:** This tutorial will avoid language-specific idioms and use a Java-like pseudocode notation in this documentation, but will reference the example in [the Go implementation](https://github.com/kurtosis-tech/kurtosis-go) to illustrate.
-All object names and methods will be more or less the same in your language of choice, and [all language repos](./supported-languages.md) come with an example.
+All object names and methods will be more or less the same in your language of choice, and [all language repos](https://github.com/kurtosis-tech/kurtosis-libs/tree/master) come with an example testsuite.

 ### Service Interface & Implementation
 You're writing a Kurtosis testsuite because you want to write tests for a network, and networks are composed of services.
 To a test, a service is just an API that represents an interaction with the actual Docker container.
 To give your tests this API, define an implementation of the `Service` interface that provides the functionality you want for your test [like this](https://github.com/kurtosis-tech/kurtosis-go/blob/develop/testsuite/services_impl/datastore/datastore_service.go).
 Here you'll provide the functions you want to be able to call on the service, as well as three Kurtosis-required bits: